 The Light of Men

 “In him was life; and the life was the light of men” (John 1:4).
 Psalm 36:9 states, “For with thee is the fountain of life: in thy light shall we see light.”
 If you stay in God’s light, you will see the light, and others will see the light in you.
-We can only have that light if we stay in the fountain of light.
+We can only have that light if we stay in the fountain of life.

 The Word is this light.
 “And the light shineth [present tense] in darkness; and the darkness comprehended it not” (John 1:5).
-The light shines when someone does the work of God.
-Through God’s end-time apostle, Herbert W. Armstrong, the light really did shine.
+The light shines when someone does the Work of God.
+Through God’s end-time apostle Herbert W. Armstrong, the light really did shine.
 Through the Philadelphia Church of God it keeps shining today.
 It still shines if we’re doing our part.

 Just as it takes energy and power to make an electrical light shine, it takes spiritual energy, the power of God and real effort, to make this spiritual light shine in your life!
 We also know that we are called to be a light to the world.

 Lucifer, who was the light bringer to this world, turned to darkness.
 He then used all his powers and energies to bring this world into darkness.
 His dark influences have prevailed throughout human history.
 Christ—the light—came right into the midst of it.
 “And the light shineth in darkness; and the darkness comprehended it not.”
 Comprehend can be translated overtake, as in John 12:35: “lest darkness come upon you [or overtake you].”
 The darkness didn’t overtake Christ’s light.
-If the light is shining in darkness—if we are doing God’s work and getting His light to the world—the darkness can’t overtake us.
+If the light is shining in darkness—if we are doing God’s Work and getting His light to the world—the darkness can’t overtake us.

 Getting Mystery of the Ages to the largest audience possible is one major way we can let our light shine—or, if necessary, fighting in court to be able to do that.
 If you pour your heart into that, then darkness will not—cannot—overtake you!
 But if you are not letting your light shine by doing this work, then the light is overtaken by the darkness.

 Jesus Christ said, “My meat [or delight] is to do the will of him that sent me, and to finish his work” (John 4:34).
 That was how He let His light shine.
 That was His delight—to do what the Father wanted done.
 That is what made Him great.
-He supported His Father and set an example for His bride and for the world.
+He supported His Father and set an example for His Bride and for the world.

 John 1:5 states that the light “shineth”—present tense.
-Lange’s comments about this word: “Present, denoting continuous activity from the beginning till now.”
-Daniel called God’s work the daily, or continual.
+Lange’s comments about this word: “Present: denoting continuous activity from the beginning till now.”
+Daniel called God’s Work the daily, or continual.
 That is exactly what John 1:5 means.
 We must continue to let the light shine!

 Where did this light come from?
 It came from God, through the Logos.
-How was the fire, or the light, started for the Old Testament sacrifices—which are really a type of the spiritual continual today?
+How was the fire, or the light, started for the Old Testament sacrifices, which are really a type of the spiritual continual today?
 Leviticus 9 gives the answer: “And Moses and Aaron went into the tabernacle of the congregation, and came out, and blessed the people: and the glory of the Lord appeared unto all the people.
 And there came a fire out from before the Lord, and consumed upon the altar the burnt offering and the fat: which when all the people saw, they shouted, and fell on their faces” (verses 23-24).
 How impressive!
-This fire came from heaven like a bolt of lightning and just consumed the sacrifice!
+This fire came from heaven like a bolt of lightning and consumed the sacrifice!

 In the end time He sent an Elijah to restore all things.
 He started a great spiritual fire by restoring all things through that man.
 The great tragedy is, most of God’s people don’t believe the Elijah has come yet!